 Digital employee experience management tools measure and help IT continuously improve employee sentiment toward and the performance of company-provided technology.
 They continuously surface actionable insights, drive self-healing automations, and optimize support and employee engagement via the near-real-time processing of aggregated data from endpoints, applications, employee sentiment and organizational context.
 These insights enable self-healing and can enhance employee interactions with self-service portals and chatbots.
 They also help IT support, asset management, procurement and other teams whose work depends on reliable information.
 DEX tools help IT improve the digital employee experience by quickly identifying and remediating technology issues.
 Benefits for IT teams include greater visibility of device and application performance, reliability and usage; reduced overhead through automation; and improved endpoint configuration and patch compliance.
 Benefits for the workforce include reduced digital friction that impedes productivity, the ability to offer feedback, faster issue resolution, and rightsized virtual and physical endpoints with optimized life spans.

-Gartner defines digital experience monitoring (DEM) tools as those that measure the availability, performance and quality of the user experience (human user or digital agent) of critical applications.
-This can include internal users (employees and contractors), external users (customers and partners) or a digital agent connecting to an API.
-In addition to performance, DEM technologies enable observability of user behavior and journey based on their interaction with applications.
+Gartner defines digital experience monitoring (DEM) as the measurement of the availability, performance and quality of the user experience of applications.
+This can include internal users (employees), external users (customers and partners) or a digital agent connecting to an API.
+In addition to performance, DEM enables observability of user behavior and journeys based on their interaction with applications.
+DEM tools allow I&O leaders to understand the availability, performance and reliability of business applications, networks and infrastructure by focusing on understanding the user experience.
+This is in contrast to other performance monitoring approaches, such as observability platforms, that understand the inner workings of applications.

 Gartner defines an endpoint management tool as a platform or tool that provides configuration management, patching and deployment of operating systems and applications for computers or mobile devices.
 Endpoint management tools are used to provide management capabilities for endpoint devices of various operating systems.
 These tools help maintain cybersecurity hygiene and enable end-user computing operations and automation by facilitating operating system and application deployment, patching and configuration management.